Lose fat. Build muscle.

 1g per pound

-The non-negotiable.
+Non-negotiable.
 Protein protects muscle in a deficit and drives growth when the training stimulus is there.

 Progressive overload always